rvij/hw6uw/hw6uw_rvij.md

 ```

 ## Impute missing values using mice package and perform lm with new imputed values and compare with complete
+* Imputing missing values using mice package and refitting lm
+* Comparing lm results with missing data and imputed data
+* Imputed values may have bias towards values being estimated to an average value

 ```r
 question5()